AdaBet: Gradient-free Layer Selection for Efficient Training of Deep Neural Networks: Experimental Results

 \subsubsection{Memory Efficiency}

 \tablename~\ref{tbl:mem_consumption} reports peak memory consumption in MB by the selection step and training step separately for all models and baselines.
-Note that Full Training, Transfer Learning, and inference do not involve a selection step, and PruneTrain \cite{PruneTrain} selects layers regularly throughout training at frequent intervals.
+Note that Full Training, Transfer Learning, Last-K Layers \cite{last-k}, and inference do not involve a selection step, and PruneTrain \cite{PruneTrain} selects layers regularly throughout training at frequent intervals.
 Specifically, for ViT, setting $\rho = 0.1$ reduces peak memory usage by nearly 76\% relative to Full Training and ElasticTrainer~\cite{ElasticTrainer}.
 For ResNet50, the memory reduction is approximately 66\%.
 Note that these results are independent of the dataset, since all input images are resized to 224×224.

-These improvements come from the fact that \system{} bypasses backpropagation through the entire network, unlike methods like ElasticTrainer and Fisher Information~\cite{tinytl}, which must perform at least one complete backward pass, which leads to memory requirements comparable to Full Training.
+These improvements stem from the fact that \system{} bypasses backpropagation through the entire network, unlike methods like ElasticTrainer and Fisher Information, which must perform at least one complete backward pass, resulting in memory requirements comparable to those of Full Training.
 Notably, \system{} operates with memory usage comparable to inference and lightweight Transfer Learning yet delivers higher accuracy (as shown in \tablename~\ref{tbl:noise_accuracy}).

 {\bf In general, \system{} enables more memory-efficient retraining, achieving nearly a 40\% reduction in peak memory usage on average across four DNNs.}